 It will build trust and emotional closeness.

 And this is what leads to physical closeness, by the way.
-So put down your phone for a better sex life!
+So put your phone down for a closer connection and a better sex life!

-And one last tip: move your phone charger out of the bedroom so you’re not distracted by it during those precious times when it’s just you and your partner, alone together.
+And one last tip: move your phone charger out of the bedroom to minimise distractions during those precious times when it’s just you and your partner, alone together.

-What’s worse than ignoring your partner when they want your attention?
-Turning against them.
+Even worse than ignoring your partner when they seek your attention is turning against them.

-When your partner calls your name, do you ever find yourself getting snappy with your partner, like irritably replying “what!!”?
+When your partner calls your name, do you ever find yourself getting snappy with your partner, e.g. irritably replying “what!!”?

 We all get grumpy sometimes.
 But when someone is irritable with us, it’s hard not to take it personally.

-Even if your partner looks your way and you deliberately look away, it can be really damaging.
+Even if your partner looks your way and you deliberately look away, it can be surprisingly damaging.
 This is because eye contact is a very powerful signifier that we are acceptable and accepted.

 Little moments like these hurt.